ihavethatonvinyl/blog/content/conversations/bryan-of-totally-real-records.md

 draft: false
 featuredImage: /images/upload/bryan.png
 ---
- \*Bryan joins us to talk a little about his record label, a little about working in a record store and a lot about a 1962 record he became fascinated with\* <!--more-->
+ *Bryan joins us to talk a little about his record label, a little about working in a record store and a lot about a 1962 record he became fascinated with*

+*"I don't even remember if it was on a greatest hits collection, or if it was a seven inch, or what, but this one song, when I put the record on, was playing, and I was like, I love this, this is the most perfect sounding song I've ever heard."* <!--more-->

 ### So would you like to start off by telling me a little bit about yourself and your record label?